hazhan6/e-commerce-app/README.md

 - Product Details: Users can view detailed information about each product, including images, descriptions, and prices.

-- Product Management: ( Simulation )
+- Product Management:

-  Add Product: Users can add new products to the store, including title, description, category and price.
+  - Add Product: Users can add new products to the store, including title, description, category and price.
-  Update Product: Users can edit existing products' information, such as title, description, category and price.
+  - Update Product: Users can edit existing products' information, such as title, description, category and price.
-  Remove Product: Users can delete products from the store.
+  - Remove Product: Users can delete products from the store.

 - Shopping Cart: Users can add and remove products to/from their shopping cart.
 The cart allows users to update the quantity of items and clear the cart entirely.